Previous Post: Day 22 – Tampoe Tsho To Rerethang Via Thampe La

 The red line on the satellite image below is a rough approximation of our route down the Nikka Chhu from Maurothang to Upper Sephu.
 It took about 3 1/2 hours at a brisk pace to get done.
 In the process, we dropped another 800 meters in elevation.
 We had not been below 3000 meters in three weeks!

 Somewhere along the way, I had my first hard fall of the trip!
 22 days without incident and an hour before the end I placed my right boot on a sloped wet rock only to have it slip down.
 I lost my balance and somehow the right side of my rib cage bumped hard into a rock.
-The trekking poles I always have in my hands helped cushion the blow somewhat but it still hurt.
+The trekking poles I always have in my hands helped reduce the severity of the fall somewhat but it still hurt.
 It was mild enough that I could keep on walking but every once in a while there would be a stab of pain if I moved in the wrong way.

 [It took about three weeks for the pain to go away.
 Back in Toronto, I had trouble lifting my right leg over the top tube of my bicycle.
 And then one day – no pain!
 Don’t you just love how time itself is often the answer, at least in the short run!]